Taruun/Assignment/README.md

 - This assignment is completed and hosted on github

-# Instapup

-UI based Simple landing papge
+# UI based Simple landing papge using React.Js

 ## Tools